andreshyer/neo4j-backup/README.md

 The only constraint that is supported in all insistence of Neo4j are `Unique node property constraints`.
 As of right now, this is the only currently supported type of constraint in this codebase.
-But support for the other constraints is currently being added.

 ## Extracting